hikari-no-yume/schnitzelVerse/README.md

 README
 ======

 schnitzelVerse is a WIP 2d online world powered by HTML5, node.js and WebSocket.
+The code is a fork of [ponyplace](https://github.com/TazeTSchnitzel/ponyplace).

 Configuration
 -------------